Dolomites Bike Tour Write a review

 The closest big city to the end of the trip is Venice, so we will arrange for transport to the Venice airport (which has connections into town or to the train station).
 Breakfast and transfer to Venice included.

-Qualifications: This trip is rated Challenging.
+Activity Rating: This trip is rated Challenging.
 The rides are in the mountains and include lots of uphill climbs and downhill zooms.
 There will be full van support, so you can choose how much to ride each day.
-The daily distances are between 80 – 120 kms kms (50 – 80 miles) but can be altered according to your wishes.
+The daily distances are between 80 – 120 kms (50 – 80 miles) but can be altered according to your wishes.

 Getting There: the trip starts with your arrival in Tirano, which is about 2.5 hours from Milan or 5-6 hours from Venice by regional train.